Capstone-S13/uno_payload/README.md

 bool success
 ```

-The payload can be controlled to the deposit or collection state by sending the action goal,
+The payload can be controlled to the deposit or collection state by sending the action goal:
 - 0: Deposit or up state
 - 1: Collect or down state
 - 2: Idle state (usually not used)